-I knew from the very beginning of our trip that dropping by Kinokuniya was a must!
+I knew from the very beginning of [simple_tooltip content=’You might want to check this post too, as I chronicled my lil escapades in Kuala Lumpur!
+XD’]our trip [/simple_tooltip] that dropping by Kinokuniya was a must!
 I googled where it is located and I made sure to spare few moments to visit it.
 Luckily KLCC, a huge mall in KL is located a few blocks from where we stayed.
 I told my mom and sis that I wanted to check out the store which they generously obliged.
 Me and my youngest sister were too gleeful to finally see it for ourselves.

 To those who are not in the know what the heck is Kinokuniya; it’s large bookstore chain originated in Japan with several stores located around the world.
 At first I was only interested in their Japanese manga/books selection because I can’t find a single store here in Manila that offers it.
 We only have English ones (and just recently Filipino translated) available here.
 So you don’t know how ecstatic I was to visit Kinokuniya (you could say that it was on my top priority list of must see in KL LOL).